srinathln7/ethereum-data-service/README.md

 # VC-Ethereum Data-API-Service

 VC-Ethereum Data-API-Service stores block info, transaction hashes, and events for the latest 50 blocks and provides API endpoints for querying events by address, blocks by number, and transactions by hash.

-## Objective

-Refer to the [project objective](https://github.com/srinathln7/ethereum-data-service/blob/main/docs/CHALLENGE.md) and the project structure.
-This document outlines the purpose of the project and how the codebase is organized.
+Please refer to the [project objective](https://github.com/srinathln7/ethereum-data-service/blob/main/docs/CHALLENGE.md) here which outlines the goal of the project and how the codebase is organized.

 ## Prerequisites